panu-kangas/SFML_test_project/README.md

 # About the game

 As mentioned earlier, this game is a snake-based 2D-game.
 The player controls a snake-character, that moves constantly on the map.
+At the moment the game has 3 built-in levels you can play.

+Additonally, you can also give one map-file as an argument to the program (e.g. ```./snake_2d PATH_TO_MY_MAP_FILE```), and it will then use it instead.
+So if you want to create your own map and test it out, go ahead and try it 🙂
+You can look into the ```maps```folder for example maps, but they are just basic text files with the map layout written in simple characters.
+(0 = grass, 1 = wall, T = Tower, C = Collectible, S = Snake)

-### Controls
+### Game controls

 ARROW KEYS & ENTER - Navigate the start menu
 WASD - Change snake's moving direction in game
 SPACE - Use snake's boost speed
+ESC - Exit the game

 ### Goal of the game